Terry's Mountain Rescue posting is refused.

 The sergeant must have agreed or at least had some sympathy for me because he didn't turn from sarge to sergeant and start shouting, he just shrugged his shoulders and walked off.

 The MTO was a Flight Lieutenant, a friendly down to earth man who despite my earlier outburst was well respected and liked by all his personnel.
-"Ah I wanted to see you," he said as I walked into his office.
-"I suppose that you are here over that mountain rescue application?
-I don't suppose that you're aware as to why you were turned down are you?"
+"Ah, I wanted to see you," he said as I walked into his office.
+"I suppose you are here over that mountain rescue application?
+I don't suppose you're aware as to why you were turned down are you?"

 "I've got an idea, sir."

 "Well your idea is probably wrong.
-Anyway, you've been on standby draft for a month, but your standby has now been up rated.
-You have to report to Corporal Keen at Station Headquarters this afternoon.
+Anyway, you've been on standby draft for a month, but your standby has been up-rated.
+You have to report to Corporal Keen at Station Headquarters later this morning.
 It looks like you're going to Libya."

 I was shocked, but delighted by the news.
 "That's great, sir, thank you."